marketing mix

 People

 The people component encompasses all the people who work on and sell the product or service, but also those who assist customers.
 Your employees are the primary group and will likely be made up of management, sales, and customer service.
-For example, if your product requires a multi-step download and install on a specific operating system, you will want to establish a customer support team.
+For example, if your product requires a multi-step download and installation on a specific operating system, you will want to establish a customer support team.

 You can create a swimlane diagram, org chart, or multi-set diagram using Lucidchart templates to delineate these roles early on, prevent confusion about who does what, and visualize how each department works together to deliver a positive product and experience for customers.